 Cost of Prayer Ministry

 Because we do not take insurance or Medicaid, we try to keep our expenses reasonable.
 Please call us at 231-745-0500 to get our current rates.
-We charge by the hour, which goes to the upkeep of our office building and to pay the salaries of the staff.
-Phone or Skype appointments are available at the same rate.
+We charge by the hour, which goes to the upkeep of our Skype and phone services, and to pay the salaries of the staff.